-As of 2014, Microsoft reported that they had a staggering 1.2 billion Microsoft Office users worldwide.
+Did you know that Microsoft has a staggering 1.2 billion Microsoft Office users worldwide?
 These users include millions of professionals who rely on Microsoft Office software every day and use only a fraction of its capability.

 As proposal professionals, we know that compliance is king, but did you know that MS Office has tools to help you work smarter AND achieve compliance?